This document enlists a number of rules indended to help your possible contributions to be accepted by the project.Preparation

 .
 For any major development, it's highly recommended to share your design concepts before starting the actual implementation.

-While developing the solution, please follow the existing architecture
+While developing the solution, please follow the existing architecture and coding style

 .
 Also, try keeping in mind the possible side effects like cross-platform issues, interacting with other functionality, etc.Testing